Anett Kontaveit

-Anett Kontaveit ([aˈnetː ˈkon.taˈveit]; born 24 December 1995) is an Estonian professional tennis player.
-She has been ranked as high as world No. 2 by the Women's Tennis Association (WTA), which she first achieved on 6 June 2022, making her the highest-ranked Estonian player in history.
-In 2021, she became the first Estonian to participate in the WTA Finals, where she reached the final.
-Kontaveit also holds a career-high ranking of No. 95 in doubles, achieved on 2 March 2020.
+Anett Kontaveit ([aˈnetː ˈkon.taˈveit]; born 24 December 1995) is an Estonian former professional tennis player.
+She was ranked as high as world No. 2 by the Women's Tennis Association (WTA), which she first achieved on 6 June 2022 to become the highest-ranked Estonian tennis player in history.
+She also attained a career-high ranking of No. 95 in doubles on 2 March 2020.

-Kontaveit has won six singles titles on the WTA Tour as well as eleven singles and five doubles titles on the ITF Circuit.
-She produced her best performance at a major by reaching the quarterfinals at the 2020 Australian Open.
-She has reached two WTA 1000 finals at the 2018 Wuhan Open and 2022 Qatar Open.
+Kontaveit won six singles titles on the WTA Tour as well as eleven singles and five doubles titles on the ITF Circuit.
+She produced her best performance at a major by reaching the quarterfinals at the 2020 Australian Open, and she also contested two WTA 1000 finals at the 2018 Wuhan Open and 2022 Qatar Open.
+In 2021, after winning four titles in the span of seven tournaments between August and October, Kontaveit became the first Estonian to qualify for and participate in the WTA Finals, where she reached the final.

+In June 2023, Kontaveit announced her retirement following her diagnosis of lumbar disc degeneration and she made her final professional appearance at the 2023 Wimbledon Championships, where she played her final match on 7 July 2023.
+She played her farewell match at Tondiraba Ice Hall in Tallinn, Estonia against her close friend Ons Jabeur on 11 November 2023.

 Career

 2011: First ITF Circuit title

 Kontaveit had success on the junior tour in 2011, her best Grand Slam performance of the year being at Roland Garros.
 There, she made the quarterfinals with wins over world No. 6, Danka Kovinić, and future-Wimbledon junior champion, Ashleigh Barty.
 At the quarterfinal stage, she lost to Irina Khromacheva, the Wimbledon junior runner-up.
 She also won the European Under-16 Junior Championships partnering 14-year-old Tatjana Vorobjova in girls' doubles; they beat first seeded Czechs Barbora Krejčíková and Petra Rohanová.

 Kontaveit also made some breakthroughs on the pro circuit; winning her maiden ITF title at her home event in Tallinn in January, beating Zuzana Luknárová in the final.
 She also made the finals in doubles, partnering compatriot Maret Ani.

 Kontaveit was chosen for the 2011 Estonian Fed Cup team, but lost both of her singles matches in the World Group II tie against Spain.

 In August, Kontaveit won her second title at the Savitaipale Open in Finland, where she beat Dutch player Lisanne van Riet in the final.
 She continued in October with a third $10k title at the Djursholm Tennis Club Stockholm Open as an unseeded player.
 She defeated top seed Marion Gaud in the quarterfinals, and then seventh seed Syna Kayser in the final.
 In December, Kontaveit won the Orange Bowl, a Grade-A tournament on the ITF Junior Circuit, where she beat Eugenie Bouchard and Yulia Putintseva (both with top 300 WTA rankings) en route to the title.
 Her junior ranking rose to her career high of No. 9.